 One of the most significant archeological sites in the Mediterranean, Salamis is notable not only for the richness and extent of its remains but also for its agreeable beachside setting.
 The site itself is huge and, despite almost a century of archeological digging, has still not been completely uncovered.
+The approach to the site is along a road beside a huge picnic area, and the first thing you’ll see is a restaurant (Bedi’s) with a recently added beach bar and pier and a fine sandy beach.
+You can park either behind the restaurant or in one of the archeological site’s two car parks.
 A plan of the site at the entrance (clearly signposted from Gazimağusa) offers two walking routes, one short, one long.
 Luckily the most important and most comprehensively investigated buildings are very close together just beyond the entrance.
 If you intend to view every single part of the city, it’ll involve a lot of walking so come prepared.

 The first impressive group of remains are the Gymnasium and Baths, built originally by the Greeks and substantially modified by the Romans and Byzantines.
 At the heart of the building is the huge open courtyard surrounded by columns, and with the remains of a plinth in the centre.
 This is the palaestra, where people exercised or stood gossiping in the shade of the surrounding colonnaded stoa.
 Much of the tessellated marble flooring remains, with clearly legible inscriptions in places.
 To the west of the palaestra are the remains of a number of shops.
 To the east are the baths with the usual series of rooms of escalating heat – from frigidarium to caldarium.
 In places the floor has collapsed, revealing the hypocaust (underfloor heating system) beneath.
 Plunge pools stand at either side of the baths, the northern one (through which you enter the site) rectangular and surrounded by headless statues.
 There are also latrines, several octagonal pools and an aqueduct for bringing in the water.